 When I was a little girl, Hanukkah was one of my favorite holidays.
 It is festive, fun, and we got presents.
 Actually, back when I was a girl, it was not Hanukkah toys, but rather Hanukkah gelt – small chocolates in the shape of coins, along with a few token coins of actual money.

-As the years pass, and other December holidays dominate the shopping season, Hanukkah gift-giving seems to have gotten bigger.
-However, there is no relationship between Hanukkah and Christmas other than the time of year they are celebrated.
+Today, other December holidays dominate the shopping season.
+As a result, Hanukkah gift-giving grew.
+However, in reality, the only relationship between Hanukkah and Christmas is the time of year.

-In our family, Hanukkah toys and gifts are purely for kids.
-As adults, we celebrate the holiday by reciting the prayers, lighting the candles, and doing no work while they burn.
+As adults, we celebrate the holiday by reciting prayers, lighting candles, and doing no work while they burn.

 Our favorite Hanukkah toys and crafts: